stair-team/stair-team.github.io/content/publication/arxiv-2024-isfactualitydecodingafreelunchforllmsevaluationonk/index.md

 ---
-title: Is Factuality Decoding a Free Lunch for LLMs?
-Evaluation on Knowledge Editing Benchmark
+title: Is Factuality Enhancement a Free Lunch For LLMs?
+Better Factuality Can Lead to Worse Context-Faithfulness Benchmark
 authors:
 - Baolong Bi